munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

 Run that script and behold your new "Stmt.java" file with the syntax tree classes we need for expression and print statements.
-Don't forgot to add it to your IDE project or makefile or whatever.
+Don't forget to add it to your IDE project or makefile or whatever.

 ### Parsing statements